akhil1o1/akhil1o1/README.md

 ### I work with **MERN** stack, **NextJS** and **React Native** to create web and mobile applications.
 <!-- :eyes: I am looking for a MERN stack developer role. -->

-I have created multiple projects which include react apps and full stack mern and NextJS apps.
+I have worked on multiple projects which include react apps and full stack mern and NextJS apps.
 - :open_file_folder: My portfolio is available at https://akhil-panwar-portfolio.netlify.app/
 - :globe_with_meridians: I am currently working as a Frontend developer.
 - :envelope: You can reach me via [LinkedIn](https://www.linkedin.com/in/akhil-panwar-/) or akhilpanwar180@gmail.com